 What is a dry cough?

+A dry cough is a type of cough which produces little or no mucus or phlegm.
+It is closely related to tickly coughs and often, these terms are used interchangeably.
 Both dry coughs and tickly coughs are known as non-productive coughs, as distinct from chesty coughs where mucus is produced.

 Any cough can be a nuisance and this is particularly so if sleep is disturbed.
 A vicious cycle can develop - if one is tired, recovery from any infection or illness can take longer.